 Step 1- Prepare the Dough

 Slowly add the milk, eggs, and melted butter using a low speed.
 Once all the ingredients are mixed, turn the mixer up to medium speed and mix for three minutes.
-When you bake without gluten, the dough should look like thick cookie dough.
+When you bake without gluten, the dough will look like thick cookie dough.

 Step 2- Let the Dough Rest